-You should receive a paper ballot from the Harvard Elections committee during the first few days of April, unless you have previously opted-out from paper ballots.
+You should've receive a paper ballot from the Harvard Elections committee during the first few days of April, unless you have previously opted-out from paper ballots.

-The ballot should be sent to the mailing address that Harvard has on file in the alumni database.
+The ballot should've been sent to the mailing address that Harvard has on file in the alumni database.
 If you want to check or change your mailing address on file, you can do it yourself directly on the alumni directory or email email@example.com.

 Remember that paper ballots must be received by Harvard by May 18th at 5 pm ET.

 ***UPDATE: It is now too late to submit a paper ballot.
 Please be sure to vote online!***

 FIVE STEPS TO VOTE FOR HARVARD FORWARD

 Call the Election Services Co. help desk toll-free at 1-866-720-4357 (Monday-Friday, 9am-5pm ET) or email the help desk at firstname.lastname@example.org.